dsyer/spring-restdocs-messaging/README.md

 This project shows a proof of concept of how to use Spring RESTdocs with Spring Cloud Stream (the same techniques probably work equally well with Spring Integration).

-The basic idea is that tyou get a `MessageDocumentationInterceptor` that inspects all the messages flowing.
-It is also a RESTdocs configurer, so it has methods that accept `Snippets`.
+The basic idea is that you install a `MessageDocumentationInterceptor` that inspects all the messages flowing.
+There is also a RESTdocs configurer, so it has methods that accept `Snippets`.
 The default behaviour is to output the message headers and payload for an "input" and/or an "output" channel which are selected by the user.
 E.g.

 ```java
 @RunWith(SpringRunner.class)